rspamd/rspamd/downloads.md

 <http://software.opensuse.org/download.html?project=home%3Acebka&package=rspamd>

 Users of other OSes can use sources to build and install rspamd.
-The recent version of rspamd is 0.6.10.
+The most recent stable version of rspamd is 0.6.10.

 <p><a class="btn btn-primary" href="/downloads/rspamd-0.6.10.tar.xz">Download rspamd-0.6.10</a></p>